nkkelliny/AtlasKit/README.md

     *   `popup_text`
     *   `style`, `height_px`
     *   `created_at`
-*   Add a “Save Map” button in the Map Builder that:
+*   Add a "Save Map" button in the Map Builder that:
     *   Requires auth
     *   POSTs current config to `/api/maps`
-    *   Shows it under “Saved maps” on the dashboard
+    *   Shows it under "Saved maps" on the dashboard
-*   “Copy Share Link” can eventually be a clean short slug instead of a giant `?c=` param
+*   "Copy Share Link" can eventually be a clean short slug instead of a giant `?c=` param

-### 6.3 Activity / KPIs
+### Activity / KPIs

 *   Every time the user copies an embed, downloads HTML, or shares a link, send an event to `/api/activity`
 *   Dashboard pulls the latest ~10 events
 *   KPI cards just count totals (maps saved, embeds copied, etc.)

-### 6.4 Billing
+### Billing

 *   Wire the Pricing plan buttons to Stripe Checkout
 *   Starter = free, Pro and Business = recurring subscription